dmpop/pellicola/README.md

 ## Requirements

-* A web server with PHP5 and the GD library.
-(Tested with Apache and lighttpd)
+* A web server with PHP5 or higher (Tested with Apache and lighttpd)
-* cURL
+* PHP libraries: GD, EXIF, IMAGICK
 * Git (optional)

 ## Installation and usage